-Requests of personal information
+Requests of Personal Information

-Avoid asking people for personal information – birthdays, addresses, etc. – via text.
+When it comes to business texts to avoid, this is perhaps the most important.
+Just never ask people for personal information — birthdays, addresses, etc. — via text.
 That quickly gets you into trouble.
 If you need that info, text someone and include a link to a secure site or ask them to schedule a phone call.

 Don’t put anyone’s personal information at risk because of convenience!